Yoruba people: Genetics

-Genetic studies have shown the Yoruba to cluster most closely with West African peoples, followed by Central and Eastern African groups speaking Niger-Congo languages.
+Genetic studies have shown the Yoruba to cluster most closely with other West African peoples, followed by Central and Eastern African groups speaking Niger-Congo languages.

 Map showing the average distribution and concentration of the haplogroup E1b1a (E-M2), the most common Sub-Saharan African-associated clade.

 Yoruba people belong largely to the E1b1a1 subclade of the E-M2 haplogroup along with the Ewe, Ga, and Bamileke peoples of West Africa and Cameroon.
-Genetic studies have also found evidence of some archaic West-Eurasian admixture in Yoruba populations at very low frequencies, with signals which speak to such estimated at 0.18% among modern samples.
-The occurrence is largely assumed to be from up to 8.6% archaic West Eurasian ancestry among Yorubas.
+Genetic studies have also found evidence of minute Neanderthal admixture in Yoruba populations at low frequencies, estimated at 0.5% ±0.06% among modern samples.
+This occurrence is largely assumed to be derived via indirect gene flow from West Eurasian ancestry component among Yorubas which amounts to about 8.6% ±3%.
 This admixture may have been introduced 7,500–10,500 years ago from North Africa during the Green Saharan period.
-Another full genome study on African populations found that the Yoruba (Yoruba/Esen cluster of West Africa) received varying degrees of West-Eurasian admixture, although generally at low frequency, indirectly through contact with Northern African pastoralists.
+Another full genome study on African populations found that the Yoruba (Yoruba/Esan cluster of West Africa) received varying degrees of West-Eurasian admixture, although generally at low frequency, indirectly through contact with Northern African pastoralists.

+E1b1a1-M2 is the predominant paternal haplogroup in West Africa (70-97%).
+The gradual movement of the Proto Yoruboid within West-Central Africa may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.